-In late March, Mendy Gilliland’s Facebook post of her and her family’s face mask making served as an inspiration.
+In late March, Mendy Gilliland’s Facebook post of she and her family’s face mask making served as an inspiration.
 As the Board and I reflected on how the Lumberyard Arts Center could fill a need in the Baldwin City community during this public health care crisis, an idea materialized.
 Due to COVID-19, our building is a quiet vacancy.
 Could we serve as a mask making facility– a place to create and innovate face masks?

 At first, the idea was to create sewing stations of operation in our main courtyard and a production assembly line of face mask materials in our classroom.
 With social distancing and Governor Kelly’s state-at-home oder, we realized it wasn’t feasible, right now, to serve in this capacity.
 But, was it possible we could facilitate, coordinate and network our Baldwin City volunteer sewists and increase material (fabric, elastic, etc.) capacity for the creation of face masks as a grassroots endeavor?
 We know we have the talent–after all, we are the Quilt Capital of Kansas!
 We know we have the spirit – rooted in the heritage of our first female mayor Lucy Sweet Sullivan, whom we’re celebrating this year as part of the City’s Sesquicentennial and for which Sullivan Square is named.
 So, with these thoughts…